adriandantas/cookiecutter-quarkus-app/{{ cookiecutter.project_slug }}/README.md

 ./mvnw package -Dnative -Dquarkus.native.container-build=true
 ```

-You can then execute your native executable with: `./target/sample-quarkus-template-1.0.0-SNAPSHOT-runner`
+You can then execute your native executable with: `./target/{{ cookiecutter.serviceName }}-1.0.0-SNAPSHOT-runner`

 # Contact information
 Owner: {{ cookiecutter.owneUsername }}